quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Versions Q046, Q050, T050, and T051 are not fully documented, but this appendix
 should contain enough information to allow parsing Client Hellos for those versions.

-This appendis uses the following conventions: array\[i\] – one byte at index i of array array\[i:j\] – subset of array starting with index i (inclusive) up to j-1 (inclusive) array\[i:\] – subset of array starting with index i (inclusive) up to the end of the array
+This appendix uses the following conventions: array\[i\] – one byte at index i of array array\[i:j\] – subset of array starting with index i (inclusive) up to j-1 (inclusive) array\[i:\] – subset of array starting with index i (inclusive) up to the end of the array